Jacob-Griffin/TelephonePictionaryStencilVue/README.md

 <hr>

 1. After cloning the repo, run `pnpm install` at the project root
-2. In /apps/tp-app, create a firebase.secrets.js and export your firebase variables individually
+2. In /apps/tp-app, create a firebase.secrets.js and export your firebase config object
    - This is just to keep my own keys private, and to support github action publishing.
 3. Run `pnpm build`, then `pnpm dev` at the root.